Carer Support Payment - How much Carer Support Payment will I get?

 If you get Carer Support Payment, you’ll also get an extra payment called a Carer's Allowance Supplement.
 You do not need to apply for it.

-Carer's Allowance Supplement is paid 2 times a year.
-The next two payments will be:
+Carer's Allowance Supplement is paid 2 times a year:

 For more information about Carer's Allowance Supplement, visit the Scottish Government website.